2acoin/2acoin-docs/api/daemon-json-rpc-api.md

 const TurtleCoind = require('turtlecoin-rpc').TurtleCoind

 const daemon = new TurtleCoind({
-  host: '0.0.0.0', // ip address or hostname of the TurtleCoind host
+  host: '0.0.0.0', // ip address or hostname of the 2ACoind host
   port: 17910, // what port is the RPC server running on
   timeout: 2000, // request timeout
   ssl: false // whether we need to connect using SSL/TLS